Constitution of the Student Government Association

 Section 2.
 Rules to follow during election

-A.) It is the policy of Student Life Council and Shepherd University that all clubs and organizations must have flyers or signs approved beforehand; therefore, SGA must approve and stamp any election flyers before posting.
+A.) It is the policy of Student Life Council and Shepherd University that all clubs and organizations must have flyers or signs approved beforehand; therefore, SGA or the office of Student Activities must approve and stamp any election flyers before posting.

-B.) Everyone who is running has the right to hang up flyers to campaign and it is considered an infraction if those signs are taken down by the opposition.
+B.) Every candidate has the right to hang up flyers to campaign and it is considered an infraction if those signs are taken down by the opposition.

-C.) No signs and no campaigning inside the buildings where the balloting is being held.
+C.) No signs and no campaigning inside the buildings where in-person balloting is held.

 D.) Signs that are posted in balloting areas need to be taken down the night before balloting begins in that building.

-E.) All signs need to be taken down after the election within 72 hours.
+E.) All campaign materials need to be taken down within 72 hours after the election has ended.